PotatoMania/uconsole-r01-bsp-kernel-for-archlinux/README.md

 This is tested on a x86_64 ArchLinux host.
 (Yeah, it's a riscv64 package built on a x86_64 host XD.)

+The kernel source and toolchain are hosted in 2 separated repo(to avoid using LFS, which has limited bandwidth), [uconsole-r01-bsp-linux](https://github.com/PotatoMania/uconsole-r01-bsp-linux) and [uconsole-r01-bsp-toolchain](https://github.com/PotatoMania/uconsole-r01-bsp-toolchain), respectively.

+For users new to makepkg: it's basically a shell script to execute the tasks listed in PKGBUILD(also shell script) in a predefined way.
+So if you want to reuse the kernel config and patches without makepkg, just rewrite PKGBUILD in the way you favor.

 ## Notes on common problems

 ### Setup bootloader